Comparison of normal ovary and polycystic ovary.

 If you’re struggling with heavy periods as a result of Polycystic Ovary Syndrome, consider switching up your period product.
 Tampons and pads can only hold a maximum of 12-15 mL of fluid.
 Menstrual cups and discs, on the other hand, can hold up to 30 mL (about 6 teaspoons) of period blood.

-Flex Cup sizes capacity
+Flex Menstrual Cup Sizes

 If cramps are a problem, menstrual discs like Flex Disc™ may also offer some relief.
 Discs sit in the widest part of the vaginal canal.
 Because of this, they don’t apply the same constant pressure to your vaginal walls that a tampon does.